-Mike Geric Construction and our project team are pleased to present the application resubmission for the proposed redevelopment of the above referenced properties, bordered by Quebec, Montreal and Kingston Streets in James Bay.
+On behalf of Mike Geric Construction (MGC), D'Ambrosio Architecture + Urbanism, Murdoch deGreeff Landscape Architecture and our entire project team are pleased to present you with the resubmission of our application for the proposed redevelopment of the surface parking lot and adjoining residential property bordered by Quebec, Montreal and Kingston Streets in James Bay.

-As a local development and construction team, we understand the significance of this location and have established project principles to ensure this proposal, in its delivery of housing and community space, will provide significant value for both the immediate neighbourhood and more broadly for the City of Victoria.
-While maintaining the foundational project principles, the revised proposal thoughtfully responds to feedback provided by the City's Committee of the Whole on the July 27th meeting and subsequent discussion with the City's planning department.
+As a local development and construction team, we understand the significance of this location and have established project principles to provide a foundation which will ensure this proposal will provide value for both the immediate neighbourhood and for the entire City of Victoria.
+Following the initial feedback provided by the City's Committee of the Whole on the July 27th meeting and upon further review of the City's planning department feedback, we are proud to provide you with this resubmission.